SkiFire13/atpl-exercises/exercises/ex5.typ

         rule(label: IF-FALSE, $mif mfalse then v_1 melse v_2 -> v_2$),
       ))
     ]
     This semantic is deterministic because it will always fully evaluate the true branch before evaluating the false branch.
-Under these semantics the given term would be stuck because it would not be possible to reduce the true branch to a value:
+Under these semantics $mif mfalse then (3 + mtrue) melse 7 arrow.r.not$ because it would not be possible to reduce the true branch to a value.

-    if false then (3 + true) else 7 $arrow.r.not$
 ]